daniel-krich/MyCampus/README.md

   - Submit quizzes and receive feedback immediately.

 - `Lecturer`
-  - Can create, update, delete and check submitted assignments of his students and hand out grades (Supports file attaching).
+  - Create, update, delete and check submitted assignments of his students and hand out grades (Supports file attaching).
-  - Can create quizzes for his students to test their knowledge based on subjects that were studied in class.
+  - Create quizzes for his students to test their knowledge based on subjects that were studied in class.

 - `Staff`
   - Create, update courses.